Medicare Part B Penalties and SEPs

 Special Enrollment Periods for workers and spouses

-You qualify for a Part B SEP if you or your spouse had active employment-based group coverage after turning 65.
-The SEP lasts at least 8 months from the earlier of (1) when employment ends or (2) when employer coverage ends.
+You may qualify for a Part B SEP if you or your spouse had active employment-based group coverage after turning 65.
+The SEP is generally available for at least 8 months from the earlier of (1) when employment ends or (2) when employer coverage ends.
 Enroll during this window to avoid the penalty.

-Important: COBRA and retiree coverage don’t count as active employment for Part B SEPs.
+Important: COBRA and retiree coverage typically do not count as active employment for Part B SEPs.
 Marketplace plans also don’t create a Part B SEP.
-If those are your only coverages after 65, you should enroll in Part B during your IEP or GEP.

 Employer coverage and creditable rules